Thegaijin/RecipeAPI/CONTAINERISATION.md

     docker build -t <your_dockerhub_username>/<image_name> .

 To check the integrity of the image created you can run the command below.
 It should return `OK` if it is, otherwise, `Corrupted`.
-If it returns the later, try to recreate the image and check it again.
+If it returns the latter, try to recreate the image and check it again.

     docker save <your_dockerhub_username>/<image_name> > /dev/null && echo 'OK' || echo 'Corrupted'